 Week 4: Reconnecting With Real Life

-In the final week, I noticed stronger connections with people around me.
-Conversations felt more genuine.
-I spent more time with family and friends without distractions.
+It was during the last week that I experienced more of a connection with others around me.
+There was more sincerity in conversation, and I spent more time with family and friends without any distractions.

 What I Gained From This Experience